Low Rates &

 New Jersey Best Rate Guarantee

-Do you want the best deal on your mortgage, but are tired of trying to compare the fine print to determine the difference between the quotes prepared by various lenders?
-At Alpine Mortgage we are committed to providing you with the best mortgage rate which is why we offer our Best Rate Guarantee.
-We search out the best rate and fees based on your goals and find the best pricing available through our large variety of loan programs.
+Tired of comparing the fine print to see what's the difference between the quotes from various lenders?
+At Alpine Mortgage we help you get the best deal on your mortgage which is why we offer our Best Rate Guarantee.
+We find the best rate and fees for you based on your goals and find the best pricing through our many loan programs.

-You can shop other local lenders for a better deal.
-If you can find one, provide us that lender's signed and dated lock-in agreement and Loan Estimate on the day the interest rate is locked in and we will beat that lender's interest rate and/or lender fees.
-At Alpine Mortgage, your satisfaction is our top priority.
-With our Best Rate Guarantee you can shop for your mortgage with confidence knowing that you are getting the best possible interest rate for your mortgage.
+You are welcome to shop all other local lenders for a better deal.
+If you can find one, provide us with that lender's signed and dated lock-in agreement and Loan Estimate on the day the interest rate is locked in and we will beat that lender's interest rate and/or lender fees.
+At Alpine Mortgage, your satisfaction is our priority.
+With our Best Rate Guarantee, you can shop for your mortgage with confidence knowing that you are getting the best possible interest rate for your mortgage.

-Terms and conditions: Our Best Rate Guarantee applies to our fixed rate conventional, FHA and VA loan programs only and does not apply to any other loan programs.
+Terms and conditions: Our Best Rate Guarantee applies to our fixed rate Conventional Conforming, FHA and VA loan programs only and does not apply to any other loan programs or offers from credit unions.
 Our Best Rate Guarantee is subject to change or termination at any time without prior notice.

-What Our Clients Say
+What Our New Jersey Borrowers Say

 Why Choose Alpine Mortgage?

-- ✅ Best Rate Guarantee – We Beat Competitor Rates
+• Best Rate Guarantee – We Beat Competitor Rates

-- ✅ Fast, Simple Pre-Approval Process
+• Fast, Simple Pre-Approval Process

-- ✅ Licensed New Jersey Mortgage Specialists
+• Licensed New Jersey Mortgage Specialists

-- ✅ $995 Flat Lender Fee – No Hidden Costs
+• $995 Flat Lender Fee – No Hidden Costs

-- ✅ Conventional, FHA, VA and DSCR Loans Available
+• Conventional, FHA, VA and DSCR Loans Available

 New Jersey VA Loans.
 Guaranteed by the Department of Veteran Affairs, VA loans provide veterans and their families with home loans with no down payment required.
 VA loans do not have any mortgage insurance but may have a funding fee that is collected at closing.
 VA loans are available only on a primary residence.